pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-auth0.md

 If you do not have an Auth0 account, you need to sign up for one at https://auth0.com .
-Then, you need to add Pachyderm as an application in Auth0 and configure it to work with Pachyderm.
+Then, you need to add Pachyderm as an application and configure it to work with Auth0.

 To configure Auth0, complete the following steps: